Kaibab Lake

 Directions

-From Williams, take I-40 east to exit 165.
-Turn north onto State Highway 64 toward Grand Canyon and continue for approximately 1 mile.
-The campground entrance is on the left.
+From Williams, Arizona, take I-40 east to exit 165.
+Turn north onto State Highway 64 toward Grand Canyon and go one mile to the campground entrance on the left.

 Amenities